Sprite (operating system)

 Sprite is an experimental Unix-like distributed operating system developed at the University of California, Berkeley by John Ousterhout's research group between 1984 and 1992.
-Its notable features include support for single system image on computer clusters and the introduction of the log-structured filesystem.
+Its notable features include support for single system image on computer clusters and the introduction of the log-structured file system.
 The Tcl scripting language also originated in this project.

 Early work

 Early work on Sprite was based on the idea of making the operating system more "network aware", and thereby at the same time make it invisible to the user.
 The primary area of work was the building of a new network file system which made heavy use of local client-side caching in order to improve performance.
 After opening the file and some initial reads, the network is only used on-demand, and most user actions occur against the cache.
 Similar utilities allow remote devices to be mapped into the local computer's space, allowing for network printing and similar duties.

 Many of the key Unix files are based on the network, including things like the password file.
 All machines in a network share the root directory as well.
 Other common Unix utilities such as finger were re-written to make them network aware as well, listing all of the people logged on across the network.
 This makes a Sprite network appear as if it were a single large time-sharing system, or a single-system image.

 Another key addition to Sprite is process migration, which allows programs to be moved between machines at any time.
 The system maintains a list of machines and their state, and automatically moves processes to idle machines to improve local performance.
 Processes can also be "evicted" from machines to improve their performance, causing the original starter to move it to another machine on the network, or take control of it locally again.
 Long tasks (like compiling the Sprite system) can appear very fast.